roryhr/website/content/blog/2019-08-15-approach-to-python.md

 ```

 Jupyter Notebooks are your friend.
-Especially for data science you'll want to iterate: seeing what's actually in the data, check the processing did what you think it did, and see how long each chunk of code takes to run.
+Especially for data science you'll want to iterate: see what's in the data, check the processing did what you think it did, and see how long each chunk of code takes to run.
 Super helpful for development!
 What's a natural chunk of code?
 A function, of course.